Waterworld Concord is now Six Flags Hurricane Harbor!

 There's plenty to enjoy for kids of every age.
 However, 48 inches in height is a big cliff to get access to a whole lot more rides, which may be frustrating to kids who are 7 or 8 years old, but only 47 inches tall, and I had three girls in this petite category.

 - A season pass pays for itself on the second visit.
-If you think you'll go back even once, go for it because the price of a season pass is about $72.99.
+If you think you'll go back even once, go for it because the price of a season pass is about $74.99.
 It includes a couple of bring-a-friend days (free on select days during the season) AND is also a season pass to Six Flags Discovery Kingdom, including free parking there.
 Parking is $25, so that's nothing to shrug at.

 - A membership is a monthly fee model, starting around $6 or 7 dollars per month, and offers even more benefits, such as discounts on food at both parks (Hurricane Harbor, Discovery Kingdom, and in fact most Six Flags parks around the country), and free parking at all parks.
 Every guest would need their own membership, and of course, only the parent really needs the free parking and food discounts, so you can do the math on how the benefits might materialize for you.

 - Check Living Social.
 Discounts on tickets for amusement parks and fairs come and go.
 Here's our affiliate link for Bay Area discounts >>